Vincent (Don McLean song): Notable cover versions

 Ellie Goulding released a cover of the song on Valentine's Day 2018, apologizing to her fans about delays in her recording projects.
 McLean tweeted Goulding, saying "'Vincent' is not an easy song to sing and you sing it very beautifully."
 She included her cover in her 2020 Songbook for Christmas EP.

+In popular culture

+Part of the song was used in 2003 The Simpsons episode "'Scuse Me While I Miss the Sky" while residents of Springfield watch a meteor shower that was previously obstructed by light pollution.